-Kate Bezanson works in the areas of social and labour market policy, comparative and Canadian political economy, feminist and welfare state theory and international development.
-Her research centres on the dynamics of the reconfiguration of the Canadian welfare state in relation to families and family policy.
-Dr. Bezanson's scholarship considers the ways in which households manage changes in labour markets, family forms and social policies.
-Dr. Bezanson is involved in food security and local food initiatives and she has two young sons. http://www.brocku.ca/social-sciences/undergraduate-programs/sociology/faculty-and-staff#katebezanson
+Kate Bezanson works in the areas of social and labour market policy, comparative and Canadian political economy, welfare state theory and international development.
+Her research centres on the dynamics of the reconfiguration of the Canadian welfare state in relation to families and social policy.
+Dr. Bezanson's recent scholarship considers the ways in which new forms of Canadian federalism reconfigure the relationship between the state and social reproduction.
+Dr. Bezanson is involved in food security and local food initiatives, and is beginning a project on infant/child nutrition, market failures and the CODEX ALIMENTARIUS.

 Canada Research Chair in Social Justice and Associate Professor Sociology